lexbryan/website-monitoring-gapps/README.md

 SETUP:

-1. Create a new Google Spreadsheet using the format as seen on the the screenshot or upload "Website Monitoring.gsheet" file.
+1. Create a new Google Spreadsheet using the format as seen on the the screenshot "screenshot_gspread.png".
 2. Rename your sheet to "Main".
 3. On your Spreadsheet goto Tools > Script Editor
 4. On your Script Editor create script files and place functions.
 Names won't matter.